|Home | Bookmark | Tell||Active petitions in over 75 countries||Follow GoPetition|

 General guidelines for writing and running a petition campaign

-- Make a petition that has clear logic and argumentation in the preamble.
+- Make a petition that has clear logic and sound arguments.

-- Keep all campaign statements as short as possible, while laying out your concerns.
+- Keep all campaign statements as concise as possible, while laying out your concerns.

 - Make focused, specific requests in your petition text.

-- Start with general principles and progressively get more specific, ending with your requests.
+- Start with general principles and progressively get more specific.

-Create a petition that has a clear focus so that others can follow and commit to your cause.
+Create a petition that has a clear focus so others can commit to your cause.

 - Speak from the heart and tell your story with empathy.